Tofu-Xx/mini-vue/LearnMore.md

-This was the challenge of keeping the compressed code under 1KB while restoring as much of Vue's core functionality as possible.

-In fact, I don't want to require the number of lines in the source code, because the rules for line breaks are hard to define, and I can replace all if-else statements with ternary operators, all for loops with forEach methods, and all variable declarations in a top-level object property.
+The initial motivation was to replicate Vue's core features with minimal code,
+so I set a goal of keeping it under 50 lines.
+But I realized...

+Replacing all `if-else` statements with ternary operators,
+all `for` loops with `forEach` functions,
+and storing all variable declarations as properties of a top-level object...

+Would make things boring,
-Then things will get boring and the code will become harder to read and maintain.
+and the code harder to read and maintain.
-Even the compressed code may be larger, and performance will suffer.
+Performance might also be affected.

+However, I have also kept a version that is simply for fewer lines of code: [vue.shit.js](./vue.shit.js)
+*<small>For appreciation only, it won't be published on npm.</small>*

+For now, the goal is to keep the bundled code size within 1024 bytes.